wyattshanahan/Recipebox/templates/recipe.md

 ### Directions

-- Directions should be given with a reasonable amount of detail
+1. Directions should be given with a reasonable amount of detail
-- For different cooking techniques, including a hyperlink explanation is preferred
+2. For different cooking techniques, including a hyperlink explanation is preferred
+3. use numbered bullets for giving directions